zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= \frac{1}{2} \mu\_0^{-1} \frac{\eta}{c} |\bm{E_0}|^2 \int_{A} \bm{n_i} \cdot \bm{n} \thinspace dA.
 $$

-The integral given above simply computes the signed area of the projection of the surface onto the plane of the incident wave.
+The integral given above simply computes the signed projected area of the surface onto the plane of the incident wave.
 For a closed surface, the value of the integral is zero.

 [Insert picture here]